 8) Remove from the oven and transfer to a wire rack.
 Serve warm, leftovers can keep in the zip-lock bag and eating them straight the next day. no need re-heat, the cool bread is still very soft, spongy and yummy!

-3) Yeast is best stored in the lower rack of refrigerator, as the fungud in it will be killed at high temperatures.
+1) Yeast is best stored in the refrigerator, as the fungud in it will be killed at high temperatures.
 Before using yeast check the production date and storage life of your yeast.
 Refrigerate it as soon as possible after each use.
 The main cause of bread falling to rise is bad yeast.